Tree Tenders Volunteer Training

 - How to get involved in urban forest issues

-Cost: $80 plus HST - includes all classes and course manual.
-Payment cannot be refunded or deferred to future courses.
+Cost: $125 - includes all classes and course manual.

 Space is limited.
 Participants must be at least 18 years of age or older.
 Registration in the course will not be confirmed until full payment is received.
 Payment cannot be refunded or deferred to future classes.

-The course typically includes multiple sessions that run over three to four days.
+The course typically includes multiple sessions that run over five days.
 Participants who attend all classes, or miss only one, will be considered to have graduated.
 Missed classes may not be made up in a future course.

 Read about some of the projects our graduates are working on from tree audits to community gardens on library lawns.
 Take the course and get involved in your community!